bwilsoncc/basemap/README.md

 Tools that help build and publish the Clatsop County base layers and maps.

-2022-12-15 Added support for taxmaps incl taxlots and annotation 2022-09-15 Currently used with ArcGIS Pro 2.9.4 and ArcGIS Enterprise 10.9.1
+2022-12-15 Added support for taxmaps incl taxlots and annotation
+2022-09-15 Currently used with ArcGIS Pro 2.9.4 and ArcGIS Enterprise 10.9.1

 I refer to this as "the basemap" but it's actually a group of services including queryable layers and label layers and vector layers.
+It's actually possible to publish it as a basemap but then you can't put it on top of aerials.

 Since every Esri map requires a basemap (it defines the projection), this project also creates an "Empty basemap", which is a real basemap with a projection, but has no data in it.
 This makes it load fast.